haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/prepare/dev-summary.md

 	Use our [validation tool](https://github.com/magento/marketplace-tools){:target="_blank"} to check your package before you distribute it.

 4.	<a href="{{ page.baseurl }}/extension-dev-guide/validate/test-module.html">Validate your component</a>
-4. Upload the components to the Magento Marketplace.
+4. Upload the 组件 to the Magento Marketplace.

 	See the <a href="http://docs.magento.com/marketplace/user_guide/getting-started.html" target="_blank">Magento Marketplace User Guide</a> for details.